How does Google Use Taxonomic Classifications?

 The patent also describes options that a programmer or administrator might have to develop or choose classification rules for pages on a private or corporate network as well.

-I recently wrote a post titled, Will Keywords be Replaced by Topics for Some Searches?, and the ability for Google to do something like that requires that the search engine be better able to understand the concepts and topics covered by a page and found within a query.
-This Taxonomic Classifications patent provides a hint at one way that Google can get an idea of what a page is about, and I’ll have some posts coming up soon that explore that in more depth.
+I recently wrote a post titled, Topics replace will Keywords for Some Searches?, and the ability for Google to do something like that requires that the search engine be better able to understand the concepts and topics covered by a page and found within a query.
+This Taxonomic Classifications patent provides a hint at how Google can get an idea of what a page is about, and I’ll have some posts coming up soon that explore that in more depth.

 Last Updated June 8, 2019.